 The latest jobs report showed only 12,000 jobs were added to the economy.
-As many jobs disappear what will happen to jobs available in rural areas?
+As many jobs disappear, what will happen to jobs available in rural areas?

 Are there enough government or social assistance jobs to sustain a rural area?
 According to the latest data and charts, those are the areas of job improvement today.